Chiwetalu Agu argues his case with soldiers as they arrest him over flag outfit

 An enraged Etiko marvelled at how her senior colleague was embarrassed.

 "What sort of embarrassment is this na?
-Free Chinwetalu Agu now.
+Free Chiwetalu Agu now.
 He is not the cause of your problems."

 Watch the video below: